Sheffield, United Kingdom

 Many of Vicky’s illustrations are created as handmade paper collages.
 She follows a complex process that involves sketching, then planning the piece on her computer in Photoshop.
 She then prints it out, traces it and uses the tracings to cut out her paper shapes, which are assembled and glued into place.

 Highly figurative, with bold, exaggerated forms, big colours and lots of retro touches, Vicky’s work also has a strong narrative element to it, making an impact and following it up with a story.

-Some of Vicky’s clients include Paperchase, the Elephant Family, Top Santé magazine, Paperchase, Volkswagen, Stereovenus, Radio Times, Dobbies and You magazine.
+Client list Some of Vicky’s clients include Microsoft, Cheltenham Festivals, the RSPB, Top Santé magazine, Paperchase, Volkswagen, Radio Times and Dobbies.